devbisme/kicad-3rd-party-tools/README.md

 - [pykicadlib](https://code.fueldner.net/opensource/pykicadlib) - A Python library to read and write KiCAD footprints and schematic files.

 - [kicad-utils](https://github.com/cho45/kicad-utils) - KiCAD library / schematic / pcb parser and plotter written in TypeScript (JavaScript)

+## Cheatsheets

+These are handy guides for using KiCad and related tools.

+- [KiCad Cheatsheet](https://github.com/KiCad/kicad-doc/blob/master/src/cheatsheet/kicad-cheatsheet.svg) - Lists common operations and keyboard shortcuts for KiCad.

+- [KiCad StepUp Cheatsheet](https://github.com/easyw/kicadStepUpMod/raw/master/demo/kicadStepUp-cheat-sheet.pdf) - A set of concise descriptions on how to do mechanical CAD tasks on KiCad PCBs with the StepUp tool.

+- [Git Cheatsheet](https://www.git-tower.com/learn/cheat-sheets/git) - Summarizes common operations on Git repositories that are often used to store KiCad libraries and projects.

 ## License